datakind/edvise-ui/README.md

 Alternatively, you can also use ./local_run.sh which will perform the above actions (with the exceptions of cd'ing into the directory or copying the .env file so you should still do that first).

+NOTE: if you've made any db changes and want to reload the db you will have to remove the database/database.sqlite file before running ./local_run.sh.

 And in a separate terminal run:
 <code>php artisan serve</code>